girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Managed and scheduled maintenance
  - **Requires some application code changes to be leveraged**
  - **Use Case:** Key/Value store, Frequent reads, Less writes, Cache results for DB queries, store session data for websites, Cannot use SQL

+### 8.5.2 Advanced
+ - RDS is to get **managed** Relational Databases, same way Elastic cache is to get **managed** Redis or Memcached
+ - Caches are in-memory databases with really high performance, low latency
+ - Helps reduce load off databases for read intensive workloads
+ - Helps make your application stateless
+ - AWS takes care of:
+   - OS Maintenance/patching
+   - Optimizations
+   - Setup
+   - configuration
+   - Monitoring
+   - Failure recovery
+   - backups
+ - Using ElasticCache involves heavy application code changes

+### 8.5.3 ElastiCache - Cache security
+ - All caches in ElasticCache:
+   - Do not support IAM authentication
+   - IAM policies on ElasticCache are only used for AWS API-level security
+ - REDIS Auth
+   - you can set "password/token" when you create Redis cluster
+   - This is an extra layer of security for your cache (on top of security groups)
+   - Support SSL in flight encryption
+ - Memcached
+   - Supports SASL-based authentication (advanced)

+**Patterns for ElastiCache**
+ - Lazy Loading:
+   - All the read data is cached, data can become stale in cache
+ - Write through
+   - Adds or updates data in the cache when written to a DB (no stale data)
+ - Session store
+   - Store temporary session data in a cache (using Time to live (TTL) feature)

+**Use case - Redis:**
+ - Gaming Leaderboards are complutationally complex
+ - Redis sorted sets guarantee both uniqueness and element ordering
+ - Each time a new element is added, its ranked in real time, then added in correct order

 ## 8.6 DynamoDB
  - AWS proprietary technology, managed serverless NoSQL database, millisecond latency